avi202020/springboot-on-gke/README.md

-Create a GCP Free Tire account.
+Create a GCP Free tier account.

 Create a new GCP project called springboot-on-gke.